KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

    1. Inside : Private network that should not be access by anyone unauthorized.
    2. Outside : Public accessing your services.
    3. Demilitarized : Servers separated from private network, prevents attacker from accessing all the network if one server has been breached.
-9. Zero trust security framework
-   1. “never trust, always verify.”
-      2. This approach helps secure access from users, end-user devices, APIs, IoT, microservices, containers, and more.
-      3. It protects an organization’s workforce, workloads, and the workplace.
-      4. Assume zero trust any time someone or something requests access to assets.
-10. AAA Protocol
-   1. Authentication : prove identity
-      2. Authorization : determinate what user can do
-      3. Accounting : records what user does

 ##### Network Address Translation (NAT)